CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 2. We should make 'ScheduleGenerator' or something for the specific implementation.
 3. How does the user 'pass in' filters?
 We should consider how we implement the controllers and encode user input instead of using text.
 4. How do we ensure user priority for schedules are satisfied during generation?
 How do we make sure we return the least amount of 'useless' schedules?
 We need to make a decision about what is truly 'useless' and not consider those cases.
-5. We should consider making the collection of courses passed into schedule cleaner. entities.Course object instantiation should occur outside of scheduler, or else scheduler has too many responsibilities.
+5. We should consider making the collection of courses passed into schedule cleaner.
+Course object instantiation should occur outside of scheduler, or else scheduler has too many responsibilities.
 6. What is the **single responsibility** of scheduler?
 What is the single responsibility of each of our classes?
 Honestly not many of ours follow the S principle.
 7. Are we blurring the lines between 'scheduler' and our controllers?
 We should create a distinct controllers class.
 )